Powers of the president of Singapore: Differences between Government and first directly elected President

-First use of financial powers during financial crisis of 2008
+First use of financial powers during the 2008 financial crisis

 In January 2009, the Government requested approval from President S. R. Nathan to draw $4.9 billion from past financial reserves to meet current budget expenditure, the first time it had done so.
-The sum was used to fund the Government's Resilience Package consisting of two schemes aimed at preserving jobs and businesses during the financial downturn: the Jobs Credit scheme, which provided employers with financial assistance to pay employees' salaries; and the Special Risk-Sharing Initiative, which helped mid-sized companies to obtain credit.
+The sum was used to fund the Government's Resilience Package consisting of two schemes aimed at preserving jobs and businesses due to the 2008 financial crisis and the Great Recession: the Jobs Credit scheme, which provided employers with financial assistance to pay employees' salaries; and the Special Risk-Sharing Initiative, which helped mid-sized companies to obtain credit.
 The president gave in-principle approval 11 days later on 21 January.
 During this time, the Government briefed him and the Council of Presidential Advisers (CPA), and the CPA considered the request and provided the president with its recommendation.
-Subsequently, at a press conference on 17 February, the president explained that when the Prime Minister had broached the subject informally on 10 January, he had agreed at that stage to give every consideration to the proposal as he and the CPA were already aware of the prevailing financial crisis and how it was impacting the country.
+Subsequently, at a press conference on 17 February, the president explained that when the Prime Minister had broached the subject informally on 10 January, he had agreed at that stage to give every consideration to the proposal as he and the CPA were already aware of the Great Recession and how it was impacting the country.
 He commented that he was not an Executive President and that the Executive was really the Government.
 It was for them to find solutions to the nation's problems and come out with proposals: "As to whether the proposals were right or wrong, we don't micro-manage Government.
 And it's for the Government in power to determine what is to be done."
 However, "[i]f they came with scatterbrained proposals I would have said no." Eventually, the Government drew just $4 billion, all of which was returned to the reserve pot in 2011.